 It is a full-time, one-year course, during which students will complete academic assignments, gain subject knowledge and apply their understanding of child development in class, leading to a PGCE with QTS.
 School Direct offers the same academic rigour as university-led courses and students are eligible for a training bursary and can apply for the same financial support, such as student loans.

-North Star has over 60 primary schools, ranging from town schools to tiny village schools, faith and community schools, nursery, special and forces schools and spreading from Northallerton down to Selby, Ripon across to Pickering.
-The partnership is led by Meadowside Community Primary School, judged Outstanding by Ofsted in 2012 and now designated as a National Teaching School.
-Trainee teachers will receive training one day per week at our hub in Knaresborough from Leeds Trinity and North Star practitioners and will spend four days per week in at least two contrasting schools.
+North Star works with many primary schools, ranging from town schools to tiny village schools, faith and community schools, nursery and forces schools and spreading across North Yorkshire.
+The partnership is led by Meadowside CP School, judged Outstanding by Ofsted in 2012 and designated as a National Teaching School in 2014.
+Trainee teachers will receive training one day per week at our local hub in Knaresborough from Leeds Trinity and North Star practitioners and will spend four days per week in at least two contrasting schools.

 All partner schools are committed to supporting entrants to the profession and sharing with trainee teachers their expertise, skills and passion with the aim of improving outcomes for children by fostering the best teachers for the future.